Empirical Bayes When Estimation Precision Predicts Parameters: Empirical illustration

-The remainder of this section compares several empirical Bayes approaches on two exercises.
-In the first exercise, a calibrated simulation, we compare MSE performance of various methods to the that of the oracle posterior.
+The remainder of this section compares several methods on two exercises.
+In the first exercise, a calibrated simulation, we compare MSE performance of various methods to that of the oracle posterior.
 The second exercise is an empirical application to a scale-up of the exercise in \citet{bergman2019creating}.
-It uses the coupled bootstrap (\cref{sub:coupled_bootstrap}) to evaluate whether \closenpmle{} selects more economically mobile tracts than \indepgauss.
+It uses the coupled bootstrap (\cref{sub:coupled_bootstrap}) to evaluate whether \closenpmle{} selects more economically mobile tracts than alternatives.